Do Cane Corso Shed?

 How Do You Pick a Cane Corso Puppy?

-Look for large bones, a rectangular physique, and well-defined muscle.
-Ensure that the blockhead’s angulation, bite, and dimensions are correct before buying a Cane Corso puppy.
+Look for large bones, a rectangular physique, and well-defined muscles.
+Ensure the blockhead’s angulation, bite, and dimensions are correct before buying a Cane Corso puppy.
 All three of these areas must be well-defined.
 There should be no sloping or curving of the top line.
 Legs & paws should be straight, with no inward or outward-pointing angles, and both should be strong and muscular.

-Choosing a breeder familiar with their lineage and the temperaments and drives they have bred is essential.
-In addition, your breeder should be aware of your family structure, your dog’s previous experience with dominant breeds, and the personal goals with the dog.
+It is essential to choose a breeder familiar with their lineage and the temperaments and drives they have bred.
+In addition, your breeder should be aware of your family structure, your dog’s previous experience with dominant breeds, and the personal goals of the dog.
 A good breeder will assist you in finding a puppy that will be a good fit for your family and your way of life.

 Are Cane Corso’s Tails Docked?